Pulp uses dynaconf for its settings which allows you to configure Pulp settings using various ways:

 Environment Variables - Enabled by default.

 Configuration File - Disabled by default, but easy to enable.
-Enabled by

 Configuration by specifying environment variables is enabled by default.
 Any

 Setting can be configured using Dynaconf by prepending

 name.
 For example SECRET_KEY can be specified as the